datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

     ##  +proj=utm +zone=18 +datum=WGS84 +units=m +no_defs +ellps=WGS84
     ## +towgs84=0,0,0

+### Spatial Classes in R

+There are specific classes designed to store some of the spatial metadata associated with spatial data in R. Let's have a look.

     # assign crs to an object (class) to use for reprojection and other tasks
     myCRS <- crs(DSM_HARV)
     myCRS